csc301-fall2014/CSC301H1F-L5101-Home/README.md

 # Important Announcements

+__URGENT:__ I extremely apologize for the late notice, there will be only one tutorial section today at __GB120__ (the lecture room).
+Sukwon will be answering last minute questions before the midterm.
+If you do not have questions about the midterm, there is no need to show up.

 __IMPORTANT:__ The marking scheme for phase 2 has been updated.
 For more details, [see the post on the discussion board](https://piazza.com/class/hzrgo13n8hz71g?cid=141).